ABUAD Post-UTME 2026/2027: Dates, Registration, Cut-Off Marks & Tips

 ABUAD selects candidates based on an aggregate score that combines your JAMB result, your Post-UTME performance, and your O'Level grades.
 The cut-off mark is not just about JAMB score alone.

-That said, here are the competitive score ranges based on previous admission cycles:
+Here is a quick overview of the competitive JAMB score ranges based on previous admission cycles:

 ABUAD Admission Types